 There are a million ways to dress for the backcountry.

-Some folks channel Lycra superhero, others go full Stay Puft.
+Some folks channel the Lycra superhero, others go full Stay Puft.
 No judgment.
-But here’s the system that’s kept me moving, safe, and mostly sweat-free through deep winter days and crusty spring tours.
+But here’s the system that’s kept me moving, safe, and warm through deep winter days and crusty spring tours.

 Underwear:

 Yes, we’re going there.
+Also called base layers.
+This is your first line of defense against radiative cooling.
 Rule #1: no cotton.
 None.
 Never.
 Cotton traps moisture, chills your body, and feels like sandpaper after a few miles.
 Go with synthetic or wool.
 I like Uniqlo poly or the usual suspects from Patagucci.
 If you’ve got a thing for Scandinavian military-issue layers, live your truth.
 Just make sure it dries fast and feels good against your skin.

 Socks: